mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 #### Process

 * Two slots of 45 minutes each.
 Typically two topics - one for each slot.
 However, bigger topics can occupy two slots
-* MLT reviews document for the first 15 minutes; discusses for the next 25 minutes to reach any decisions for clarity and closure.
+* MLT reviews document for the first 15 minutes; discusses for the next 25 minutes to reach any decisions for clarity and closure
 * (5m before end of slot) Decisions/actions are summarized